 Urban expenditure is higher than rural expenditure at every quintile, but the gap is most pronounced in the highest quintile.
 In the lowest quintile, the average urban MPCE is 50% higher than the average rural MPCE.
 In the highest quintile, however, urban MPCE is 90% more than rural MPCE.

 Within the top quintile, the average consumption expenditure is driven up by a relatively small group.
-In urban India, the average MPCE of the top 5% (accounting for roughly 25 million people), is above Rs 20,000, and that in rural areas is above Rs 10,000 (approximately 45 million people)[8].
+In urban India, the average MPCE of the top 5% (accounting for roughly 25 million people), is a little above Rs 20,000, and that in rural areas is a little above Rs 10,000 (approximately 45 million people).[7]

-People belonging to marginalised groups, including those belonging to scheduled castes and scheduled tribes, have lower consumption expenditures, while among religious groups, Muslims and Buddhists have lower levels of consumer spending.
+People belonging to marginalised groups, including those belonging to India's Scheduled Castes (SCs) and Scheduled Tribes (STs), have lower consumption expenditures, while among religious groups, Muslims and Buddhists have lower levels of consumer spending.

 Regional variations

-Central and eastern India has states with the lowest per capita consumption expenditure, while states in southern India, in and around the national capital of Delhi, and some in the northeast are among those with higher per capita expenditure.
+Central and eastern India has states with the lowest per capita consumption expenditure, while states in southern India and those in and around the national capital Delhi are among those with higher per capita expenditure.
 The average MPCE in Kerala and Tamil Nadu is double that of Chhattisgarh and Jharkhand.

 Changes over time

-The most recent consumption expenditure survey used a revised methodology, including changes in the way the sample was canvassed, as well as a changed format of asking questions, which could affect the comparability of the data[9].
+The two most recent consumption expenditure surveys used a revised methodology, including changes in the way the sample was canvassed, as well as a changed format of asking questions, which could affect the comparability of the data.[8]
 (For a detailed discussion of these changes, see here.)

 Adjusting expenditures for inflation shows the change in consumption expenditures in "real terms."[10]
 This shows that consumption expenditure grew in both nominal and real (inflation-adjusted) terms over time, but at different rates of growth.[11]